What is GMO corn and is all corn genetically modified?

-Corn has been grown by humans for approximately 10,000 years, and its genetics have been heavily modified through breeding and mutation to improve its utility as a crop over this very long period.
+Firstly, how is corn genetically modified?
+Well, corn has been grown by humans for approximately 10,000 years and its genetics have been heavily modified through breeding and mutation to improve its utility as a crop over this very long period.
 The modern technique of transgenesis has been used to further improve the agronomic characteristics of corn over the last two decades.
 Transgenesis has become synonymous with the term “genetically modified” (GM) over this time period, but it is really a misnomer.